AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

  ## 2.5 Calling a non-void method

- - [ ]  Call a non-void method
+- [ ] Call a non-void method.
- - [ ]  Use a return value from a non-void method in a variable or as part of an expression
+- [ ] Use a return value from a non-void method in a variable or as part of an expression.
+	- [ ] I will be able to write a program that utilizes a program using a non-void method

 The way that a non-void method is called differs from the way that a void method is called in that the call is made from within other Java statements.
 Since a non-void method always returns a value, this value has to be stored in a variable, printed, or returned to a Java control structure or another method.
 Here are some examples.